The Ratio of Part-Time Employed Remains High, But Improving

 Let's take a close look at the latest employment report numbers on Full and Part-Time Employment.
 Buried near the bottom of Table A-9 of the government's Employment Situation Summary are the numbers for Full- and Part-Time Workers, with 35-or-more hours as the arbitrary divide between the two categories.
 The source is the monthly Current Population Survey (CPS) of households.
 The focus is on total hours worked regardless of whether the hours are from a single or multiple jobs.

 The Labor Department has been collecting this since 1968, a time when only 13.5% of US employees were part-timers.
 That number peaked at 20.1% in January 2010.
-The latest data point, over five years later, is only modestly lower at 18.3% last month.
-If the pre-recession percentage is a recovery target, significantly more full-time employment is needed.
+The latest data point, over seven years later, is modestly lower at 17.8% last month.
+We are currently at a point that was seen pre-recession in mid-2004 and are slowly getting to the pre-recession levels between 17.0%-18.0%.

 Here is a visualization of the trend in the 21st century, with the percentage of full-time employed on the left axis and the part-time employed on the right.
 We see a conspicuous crossover during the Great Recession.